creationix/jack/types.md

 Remove an item from the list by index.
 This will shift all items after it and any alias index after it as well.
 Any aliases pointing to this item are removed.

+## @keys list

+Return a list of all the alias keys. (note that if we make keys weak references, this will expose GC behavior, is that desired?)

 ## @setalias list key index

 Create a named alias using the val.
 If the alias already exists, point it to the new index.
 Negative indexes are converted before storing with the alias.

 (TODO: Should the keys here be weak references?)

-## @keys

-Return a list of all the alias keys. (note that if we make keys weak references, this will expose GC behavior, is that desired?)

 ## @readalias list key